AnnaSyme/wfs-VGP/README.md

 Overall, you need these inputs:
 * HiFi reads as collection
-  * If HiFi data in BAM format, convert to FASTQ
+  * If HiFi data in BAM format, convert to FASTQ using the BAM to FASTQ + QC v1.0 workflow
   * then group output FASTQ files into a single collection
 * HiC reads as R1 and R2

-For each workflow, you will need these inputs:
+For each of the other workflows, you will need these inputs:

-* WF1
+* WF1 Kmer profiling
   * Inputs:
     *  HiFi reads in collection
-* WF4
+* WF4 Hifi assembly and HiC phasing
   * Inputs:
     * HiFi reads in collection
     * HiC R1, HiC R2,
     * from WF1: genomescope model parameters, genomescope summary, mery db
-* WF8a
+* WF8a HiC scaffolding
   * Inputs:
     * From WF4: Assembly in gfa format
     * From WF4: estimated genome size